 When you place an object into Illustrator as a Template, it is automatically centered in the current document window.

-The Control panel shows information about the placed image, including the resolution and the embedded status.
+information about the placed image, including the resolution and the

 The placed image is partially hidden by the background shapes.
 You will correct this problem in the next exercise.